KlevisImeri/GlassPieces/README.md

 # GlassPieces
-Program that contruct the galls from broken pieces.
+Program that contructs the glass from broken pieces.